 For information about the types of positions available at AltaLink, our hiring process and resume writing and interview tips visit www.altalink.ca/careers.
-AltaLink's primary contractors provide the engineering, procurement and construction coordination service on all of its transmission projects.
+AltaLink's primary contractors provide the engineering, procurement and construction coordination service on most of its transmission projects.
 Companies wishing to competitively bid on projects must pre-qualify with both primary contractors.

 - Community Investment